antononcube/Raku-ML-TriesWithFrequencies/README-work.md

 - [ ] Investigate faster implementations.

-  - [ ] Re-implement the Trie functionalities using hash representation (instead of a tree of Trie-node objects.)
+  - [X] Re-implement the Trie functionalities using hash representation (instead of a tree of Trie-node objects.)

+     - See [AAp6].

   - [ ] Make a C or C++ implementation and hook it up to Raku.